Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Conclusion

-Another very interesting prospect is to study the boundary conditions of 2-Chern-Simons theory through this lattice theoretic, categorical approach.
-As mentioned in \textit{Remark \ref{spherehopf}}, recent works \cite{Chen:2024axr,Schenkel:2024dcd} have examined the analogue of the localization procedure of Costello-Yamazaki \cite{Costello:2019tri} for 2-Chern-Simons theory, and various very interesting 3-dimensional integrable field theories were obtained as boundary theories.
-Under the categorical ladder proposal, the infinite-dimensional operator algebra of these 3d integrable field theories should be intimately related to the categorical quantum groups described in this paper.
+An interesting prospect is to study the boundary theories of 2-Chern-Simons theory through this lattice theoretic, categorical approach.
+Recent works \cite{Chen:2024axr,Schenkel:2024dcd} have examined the analogue of the localization procedure of Costello-Yamazaki \cite{Costello:2019tri} for 2-Chern-Simons theory, and they seem to host \textit{derived} current algebras as studied in the literature \cite{FAONTE2019389,Kapranov2021InfinitedimensionalL,Garner:2023zqn,alfonsi2024raviolo,Alfonsi:2024qdr}.
+It would therefore be interesting to study how representations of $\mathbb{U}_q\G$ are related to the operator algebras of these 3d boundary theories,

-\paragraph{A categorical Kazhdan-Lusztik correspondence.} Through the localization procedure described above, the author \cite{Chen:2024axr} had discovered a 3d topological-holomorphic version of the Wess-Zumino-Witten model, denoted by $\cal W$.
-Further, he had also shown that it enjoys global (infinitesimal) symmetries governed by a higher-homotopy derived version of the Kac-Moody algebra \cite{Chen:2023integrable}.
-Higher derived current algebras of these types have also recently been studied in the literature \cite{FAONTE2019389,Kapranov2021InfinitedimensionalL,Garner:2023zqn,alfonsi2024raviolo,Alfonsi:2024qdr}.

-Furthermore, depending on the the alignment of the topological-holomorphic foliation, the higher Kac-Moody currents that appear in the 3d theory $\cal W$ live precisely on the raviolo space, and hence may admit a quantization as a \textit{raviolo vertex operator algebra (VOA)} \cite{Garner:2023zqn,alfonsi2024raviolo}.
-It would therefore be very interesting to study a \textit{categorical} version of the Kazhdan-Lusztik correspondence \cite{KazhdanLusztig:1994}:

-This would also serve as a 4d-3d example of the \textit{gapless} topological bulk-boundary correspondence described in the series \cite{Kong:2020iek,Kong2024-vr,Kong:2022hjj} (specifically the third one).